José Mourinho Unhappy With FC Rostov

 The Europa League continues on, and the round of 16 is set to begin soon.
 English football club Manchester United is slated to face Russian club FC Rostov, and many would expect United, the juggernaut of the league, to pick up an easy victory.
 However, United manager José Mourinho is less than confident.
 In fact, he was livid at the condition of the pitch.

 “I don’t know what team to play, really.
 I don’t know if Henrikh Mkhitaryan is going to play.
 I have now a lot to think about because I was expecting something more playable.
-It was a very similar pitch in the summer in China when we and Manchester City decided not to play, but it looks like we have to play.
+It was a very similar pitch in the summer in China when we and Manchester City decided not to play, but it looks like we have to play.”

-According to Mourinho, the turf was overgrown and patchy, which could cause players to get caught in on trip on the turf.
-He said he was surprised at the condition of the field, because he thought it that in Rostov’s previous matches, the pitch looked “playable”.
+According to Mourinho, the turf was overgrown and patchy, which could cause players to get caught in a trip on the turf.
+He said he was surprised at the condition of the field, because he thought it that in Rostov’s previous matches, the pitch looked “playable.”

 Players also voiced their own concerns regarding the state of the pitch.
 However, Dutch defender Daley Blind said that the team was going to play its best, regardless of Rostov’s pitch.